Prepare Your Child for Success

 Causes of Childhood Sleep Apnea

 Sleep apnea is often linked to developmental issues in children.
-For example, if your child’s tongue is enlarged or too small, it can be responsible for their OSA.
+For example, if your child’s tongue is enlarged or too small, it can lead to the development of OSA.
 Abnormally sized jaws, tonsils, or any other part of their oral structure can be at fault as well.

 Contrary to adults with OSA, children with OSA regularly suffer from enlarged tonsils or adenoids.
 In these cases, surgery is often required.
-Additionally, being overweight is another contributor to sleep apnea development.
+Additionally, obesity is another contributor to sleep apnea development due to the excess fat around the neck area.

-Dentists like Dr. Schumacher are frequently the first to identify a developmental issue that can result in sleep apnea because they specialize in the airway—where OSA occurs.
+Sleep dentists like Dr. Schumacher are often the first to identify a developmental issue that can result in sleep apnea because they specialize in the airway, where OSA occurs.
+If Dr. Schumacher notices any of the signs of sleep apnea, he’ll recommend a sleep study in order to confirm his suspicions.